 You can try Audible for free for 30 days.
 Then, your subscription will renew monthly depending on which plan you chose.
-If you subscribe to Audible Premium Plus you’ll get at least 1 audiobook to keep even after the free trial is over.
+If you use an affiliate link, like ours, when you subscribe to Audible Premium Plus, you’ll get at least 1 audiobook to keep even after the free trial is over.
+If you’re an Amazon Prime member, you’ll get 2.
 For those who purchase Audible Plus, you can listen to any audiobook in their library for free for 30 days.

 6. Do I need a subscription for Audible?

 You do not need a subscription for Audible to keep the books you’ve purchased or received as part of a free trial.
 Without a subscription, however, you will not be able to listen to unlimited audiobooks in their library or use credits to purchase audiobooks.

 7. Can I still listen to Audible if I cancel my subscription?